Custom Logger Java: Advanced GroupDocs Redaction Logging

 - Required Libraries: GroupDocs.Redaction for Java version 24.9 or later.

-- Environment Setup: A development environment with Java and Maven installed.
+- Environment: Java 8+ and Maven installed.

 Setting Up GroupDocs.Redaction for Java